-Find the best books for New Year’s resolutions that will help you change your life and achieve your unique goals this January and all year long.
-These are both my personal favorite self-help books AND the best books to read in the new year for your resolutions, categorized by exactly what new habits YOU are working on, so you can easily find a match.
+Find the best New Year’s resolution books that will help you change your life and achieve your unique goals (like your reading goals!) this January and all year long.
+These are both my personal favorite self-help books and the best books to read in the new year for your resolutions, categorized by exactly what new habits YOU are working on, so you can easily find a match.
+You got this!

 books and champagne glasses